Comments to Ethical Skeptic (part 4) - sars2.net

 A Canadian paper from 2024 said: "Unvaccinated respondents were less likely to have received serum cholesterol (aOR 0.69; 95 % CI [0.50-0.70), serum glucose (aOR 0.65; 95 % CI [0.56-0.75]), or blood pressure measurements (aOR 0.47; 95 % CI [0.33-0.66]); and were less likely to have received breast cancer (aOR 0.35; 95 % CI [0.25-0.48]), colorectal cancer (aOR 0.52; 95 % CI [0.46-0.60]) and prostate cancer screening (aOR 0.61; 95 % CI [0.48-0.76])." [https://www.sciencedirect.com/science/article/abs/pii/S0264410X24000070]

-A paper about cancer screening behavior in Korea said: "In the city with the highest cancer screening participation rate, factors such as oral health, physical activity, breakfast habits, and past smoking history were all associated with higher participation.
+A paper about cancer screening behavior in South Korea said: "In the city with the highest cancer screening participation rate, factors such as oral health, physical activity, breakfast habits, and past smoking history were all associated with higher participation.
 This finding aligns with the conclusion of a previous study that identified a correlation between healthy dietary habits, physical activity motivation, and cancer screening participation [35].
 A similar trend has been observed in Lithuania, where factors such as the consumption of fresh vegetables, physical activity, and abstinence from alcohol are associated with higher participation in the national breast cancer screening program for women aged 50-69 [36].
 In addition, a previous study of cancer screening activity in adults aged 50 years and older in the United States reported that healthy lifestyles, such as physical activity and smoking cessation, are associated with cancer screening behaviors [27]." [https://www.mdpi.com/2227-9032/13/6/664]

-The Korean paper was also promoted by Kevin McKernan, who says there has been a massive increase in cancer caused by plasmid DNA from mRNA vaccines: [https://x.com/Kevin_McKernan/status/1972004072439140451]
+The Korean study was promoted by Kevin McKernan, who says there has been a massive increase in cancer caused by plasmid DNA from mRNA vaccines (and who blocked me after I showed him why Ethical Skeptic's "SV40 cancer wave" plot was fake): [https://x.com/Kevin_McKernan/status/1972004072439140451]

-The authors seem to have referred to AstraZeneca or other viral vector vaccines as "cDNA vaccines".
+The authors seem to have referred to AstraZeneca and other viral vector vaccines as "cDNA vaccines".
 Supplementary file 1 says: "Regarding vaccine types between the first and second vaccinations, 1,928,363 individuals (81.02%) were treated with mRNA vaccines only, 333,698 individuals (14.02%) were given cDNA vaccines only, and 117,967 individuals (4.96%) were administered with heterologous vaccinations in the COVID-19 vaccinated cohort (Table S2)."

 Normally the term "DNA vaccine" refers to vaccines that deliver DNA in a plasmid, like the Indian ZyCoV-D vaccine, the Korean Genexine vaccine, and the Inovio vaccine.
-There is no approved DNA vaccine for COVID in Korea, even though there have been clinical trials for the Inovio and Genexine DNA vaccines, but they wouldn't account for 14% of total subjects in the cancer study.
+There is no approved DNA vaccine for COVID in South Korea, even though there have been clinical trials for the Inovio and Genexine DNA vaccines, but they wouldn't account for 14% of total subjects in the cancer study.
 AstraZeneca and J&J are normally called viral vector vaccines, where a modified adenovirus is used as a vector to deliver spike DNA to the cell.
-Adenoviruses are DNA viruses, so the spike gene inside the adenovirus vector is coded as DNA that is complementary to the original RNA, so the term "cDNA vaccine" was likely used in the paper as a nonstandard term for viral vector vaccines.
+Adenoviruses are DNA viruses, so the spike gene inside the adenovirus vector is coded as DNA that is complementary to the original RNA, so the term "cDNA vaccine" was likely used in the paper as a nonstandard term for a viral vector vaccine.

-A paper about COVID vaccination in Korea said: "As of September 25, 2022, 128,710,064 doses of COVID-19 vaccines were administered: BNT162b2 (62.9%), mRNA-1273 (19.5%), ChAdOx1 (15.8%), Ad26.COV2.S (1.2%), NVX-CoV2373 (0.6%) and GBP510 (< 0.1%)." [https://jkms.kr/DOIx.php?id=10.3346%2Fjkms.2022.37.e351] So if AstraZeneca accounted for about 16% of doses in South Korea, and about 14% of subjects in the cancer study were in the cDNA-only group, then it's likely that the cDNA group included AstraZeneca.
+A paper about COVID vaccination in South Korea said: "As of September 25, 2022, 128,710,064 doses of COVID-19 vaccines were administered: BNT162b2 (62.9%), mRNA-1273 (19.5%), ChAdOx1 (15.8%), Ad26.COV2.S (1.2%), NVX-CoV2373 (0.6%) and GBP510 (< 0.1%)." [https://jkms.kr/DOIx.php?id=10.3346%2Fjkms.2022.37.e351] So if AstraZeneca accounted for about 16% of doses in South Korea, and about 14% of subjects in the cancer study were in the cDNA-only group, then it's likely that the cDNA group included AstraZeneca.

-Cancer takes time to develop, but Figure 1B shows that even during the first month of follow-up, vaccinated people already had a much higher incidence of cancer than unvaccinated people:
+Cancers take time to develop, but Figure 1B shows that even during the first month of follow-up, vaccinated people already had a much higher incidence of cancer than unvaccinated people:

 Supplementary file 2 says that the follow-up period started from the day after the primary series was completed, and not from the day of the first dose.
 But still, most people got the second dose within a few weeks from the first dose, so if the difference in incidence during the first month of follow-up would be explained by vaccines causing cancer, then the vaccines would have to be causing super fast-acting turbo cancer.